OpenEvalProject/evals/manuscripts/elife-70508/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/70508/elife-70508-fig1-v2.jpg)

-**Figure 1.:** Baltipanorpa oppressiva sp. nov.
-(Panorpidae) from Baltic amber (middle Eocene), holotype MP/2711.A-B, habitus, photograph of preserved portion (A) and explanatory drawing (B), with genital bulb in ventrolateral view magnified; C-E, notal organ: fully-clasped clamp formed by notal and postnotal organs (C), teeth inside the notal-postnotal clamp (D), detail of terminal clasp (E); F, life reconstruction of entire specimen (head and thorax, missing in this species, based on habitus of congeneric Baltipanorpa damzeni); G, forewing; H, hind wing (same scale in both wings).
+**Figure 1.:** A-B, habitus, photograph of preserved portion (A) and explanatory drawing (B), with genital bulb in ventrolateral view magnified; C-E, notal organ: fully-clasped clamp formed by notal and postnotal organs (C), teeth inside the notal-postnotal clamp (D), detail of terminal clasp (E); F, life reconstruction of entire specimen (head and thorax, missing in this species, based on habitus of congeneric Baltipanorpa damzeni); G, forewing; H, hind wing (same scale in both wings).
 Abbreviations: Ep, epandrium; HP, horn-like process; Hv, hypovalve; NO, notal process; PO, postnotal process; Gs, gonostylus; Gcx, gonocoxite.
 Red colour: notal process.

 Here, we describe three exceptional scorpionflies from three different Cretaceous and Eocene ambers deposits and each belonging to a distinct panorpoid lineage.
 The disparate abdominal configurations and specialisations in the new taxa allow us to extrapolate trends observed among extant relatives, discussing possible mating habits for the new fossils and previously described ones with preserved non-genitalic abdominal modifications (Willmann and Novokschonov, 1998; Krzemiński and Soszyńska-Maj, 2012; Archibald, 2013; Wang and Hua, 2020; Zhang et al., 2021).
 Additionally, the new taxa are of general evolutionary significance, including the description of a new extinct panorpoid family and the first orthophlebiid species described in amber.

 ## Results

-## Systematic palaeontology
+### Systematic palaeontology

-## Mecoptera Packard, 1886Panorpoidea Latreille, 1805Panorpidae Latreille, 1805
+#### Mecoptera Packard, 1886Panorpoidea Latreille, 1805Panorpidae Latreille, 1805

-## Baltipanorpa Krzemiński and Soszyńska-Maj, 2012
+##### Baltipanorpa Krzemiński and Soszyńska-Maj, 2012

 Type species.
 Baltipanorpa damzeni Krzemiński and Soszyńska-Maj, 2012; Baltic amber.

 Other species included.
 Baltipanorpa oppressiva sp. nov.; Baltic amber.

-## Baltipanorpa oppressiva Soszyńska-Maj and Krzemiński sp. nov.
+##### Baltipanorpa oppressiva Soszyńska-Maj and Krzemiński sp. nov.

 (Figure 1A–H)